actions-marketplace-validations/yongsub_issue-to-shortcut-story/README.md

 - `shortcut_project`, optional
     - Shortcut project that the story belongs.
 - `gh_sc_user_map`, optional
-    - Map from Github users to Shortcut users.
+    - Map from Github users to Shortcut users in JSON.
-        - Format: `"gh_user1:sc_user1, gh_user2:sc_user2"`
+        - Example:
-            - Comma (,) separates mapping items and colon (:) separates a key-value pair.
-            - No space is allowed before and after colon (:).
+            ```json
+            '{"gh_user1": "sc_user1", "gh_user2": "sc_user2"}'
+            ```
         - "name", "mention name", and "email address" can be used to specify Shortcut user.
-          - Recommended to use "email address" because the others are editable in Shortcut.
     - If specified, the Shortcut user corresponding to the Github user who created the issue will be "Requester" of the story.
     - If not specified, `shortcut_default_user_name` will be "Requester".
+- `gh_action_sc_state_map`, optional
+    - Map from action triggers to Shortcut workflow states in JSON.
+        - Example:
+            ```json
+            '{"opened": "Unscheduled", "closed": "Completed"}'
+            ```
+    - For the following states, default values will be used if not specified.
+        - "opened": first state of the workflow specified above
+        - "reopened": the same as "opened"
+        - "closed": last state of the workflow specified above
+        - For the others, the current workflow state remain unchanged.